Gary Mark Smith: Career

 Between 2011 and 2014, Smith and partner Sarah Stern photographed the streets of the gang-controlled Favela Rocinha in Rio de Janeiro before the city's pacification of the favela.
 Smith went on to publish a book about the project called Favela da Rocinha, Brazil.
-He then continued photographing Rocinha alone as the gangs (post World Cup) retook control of most of the slum.
+He then continued photographing Rocinha alone as opposing gangs (post World Cup) commenced gang warfare to retake control of most of the slum.